open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 - `format`[default: json]: define the data format of encoded telemetry data.
 The setting can be overridden with `proto`.
 - `compression`[no default]: the compression algorithm used when exporting telemetry data to file.
 Supported compression algorithms:`zstd`
 - `flush_interval`[default: 1s]: `time.Duration` interval between flushes.
 See [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) for valid formats.
-NOTE: a value without unit is in nanoseconds.
+NOTE: a value without unit is in nanoseconds and `flush_interval` is ignored and writes are not buffered if `rotation` is set.

 ## File Rotation
 Telemetry data is exported to a single file by default.